 In 2016, the UI College of Public Health launched an undergraduate degree program in Public Health.

-The UI offers a new undergraduate Certificate in Resilience and Trauma-Informed Perspectives.
+The UI offers an undergraduate Certificate in Resilience and Trauma-Informed Perspectives.

 Click on the primary courses offered by UI IPRC faculty below to see descriptions and syllabi.